The Cut’s attempted takedown of Priyanka Chopra echoes racism against successful Indian women

 However, this brief note didn’t begin to fully address how offensive and racist the story was, nor did it explain how it managed to get through The Cut’s editors.
 The story in question—entitled, “Is Priyanka Chopra and Nick Jonas’s Love for Real?”—offered a bizarre theory about the newly married celebrity couple whose wedding set social media on fire this week.
 The sub-headline of the article read as follows: “All Nick wanted was a possible fling with Hollywood’s latest It Woman, but instead he wound up staring at a life sentence with a global scam artist.”

 In the story, the author offered nothing to support this theory apart from the fact that Chopra is a self-made celebrity who enjoys the wealth she now has.
 Smith seemed fixated on Chopra being Indian.
-She went out of her way to describe the Indian traditions in which the couple partook–including Chopra’s wedding bracelet, the mangalsutra, and the a pre-wedding musical performance, the sangeet.
+She went out of her way to describe the Indian traditions in which the couple partook–including Chopra’s wedding jewelry, the mangalsutra, and the a pre-wedding musical performance, the sangeet.
 But she didn’t seem to have a larger point to make, other than highlighting the differences between Indian and American customs.
 And in this context, it seemed as though Smith was saying that being foreign, being Indian, and being from a different culture, is somehow a negative thing in itself.

 The story also highlighted the fact that Chopra is a decade older than Jonas, who is 26.
 The ageist implication here is that the only explanation for the pairing is that Chopra was trying to trick a younger, vulnerable man.